 All About Postage Stamp Trains

 Perhaps a sign that things weren't going so well for Postage Stamp Trains appeared in the November 1970 issue of Signature magazine with an ad for half-price train sets.
 The offer was made by the American Train Club of Hyde Park, New York.
+(Just like Postage Stamp Trains, the magazine and the train club no longer exist.)

 An article written by Robert Schleicher appeared in the Hobbies section of the December 1967 issue of an unknown, small-format magazine.
 It reads something like an informercial for Postage Stamp Trains, which suggests Aurora may have commissioned it, although it does briefly mention other brands.
 Incidentally, the author has published quite a few books on model railroading and slot cars.